mars0i/intermittent/README.md

 worked out the right classpath specifications for all of the libraries that MASON needs.)

+## Code notes:

-(Code note: beta.clj is not used by intermittran; it's a utility for plotting beta distributions independent of intermittran.)
+beta.clj is not used by intermittran; it's a utility for plotting beta distributions independent of intermittran.

+See doc/code.md for other notes on the code.

 ## License